ibm-cloud-docs/EventStreams/quick_setup_guide.md

 #### Updating a Kafka topic's configuration
 {: #topic_update_api}

-To increase a topic's partition number or to update a topic's configuration, issue an `PATCH` request to `/admin/topics/{topic}` with the following body:
+To increase a topic's partition number or to update a topic's configuration, issue a `PATCH` request to `/admin/topics/{topic}` with the following body:

 ```json